onnx/onnx-mlir/docs/Dialects/onnx.md

 * shape(labels): (N) where each value is 0 <= labels[i] <= C-1, or (N, D1, D2,..., Dk),
   with K >= 1 in case of K-dimensional loss.

-The loss for one sample, l_i, can caculated as follows:
+The loss for one sample, l_i, can calculated as follows:
 ```
 l[i][d1][d2]...[dk] = -y[i][c][d1][d2]..[dk], where i is the index of classes.
 ```